jaredhocutt/openshift4-deploy/README.md

 #### Step 3

-If you already have an AWS key pair that you would like to use, you can skip this step.
+*If you already have an AWS key pair that you would like to use, you can skip this step.*

 If you do not have an AWS key pair or would like to create one specific to this environment, log into the AWS console and create one in the region where you will be deploying OpenShift 4.

-Be sure to remember the name of the key pair and the location where you saved the private key file as you will need them in the next step.
+Be sure to remember the **name** of the key pair and the **path** where you saved the private key file as you will need them in the next step.

 #### Step 4

-Create a variables file at `<openshift4-deploy>/vars/ocp4.yml`.
+Create a variable file at `<openshift4-deploy>/vars/ocp4.yml`.

 ```yaml
 ---